AdobeDocs/analytics-platform.en/help/data-mirror/aep.md

 ## Schema

-You need to create a [relational schema](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/schema/relational){target="_blank"} that models the data warehouse native table you want to mirror.
+You need to create a [relational schema](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/schema/relational){target="_blank"} that s the data warehouse native table you want to mirror.
 When you construct the relational schema, ensure that the following requirements are met:

 * When prompted for the type of relational schema, ensure you select the manual option.
 * Select the appropriate schema for the type of data.
 Note that Experience Platform Data Mirror is mostly used for time series data (for example, event data).